crawl/crawl/crawl-ref/docs/crawl_manual.rst

   of translocation spells, some dispersal boomerangs, a simple weapon of their choice, and leather armour.

-Arcane Marksmen
+Hexslinger
-  Arcane Marksmen are Hunters who use debilitating spells to assist their ranged attacks.
-They are particularly good at keeping their enemies at a distance.
+  Hexslingers use debilitating spells to assist their ranged attacks.
 They begin the game with a sling, some spells to support its use, a scroll of poison to keep foes at a distance, and a robe.

 Enchanters